 Police arrest suspect in shooting at Mansfield ISD's Timberview High School

-Police arrested a suspect in Wednesday morning's shooting at Timberview High School without incident and charged them with multiple counts of aggravated assault with a gun, according to Arlington police.
+Arlington police have arrested a suspect in the shooting at Timberview High School and charged them with multiple counts of aggravated assault with a gun.

-Meanwhile, parents are reuniting with their children after the incident that left four people injured.
+Of those injured in the incident, one person was in critical condition, another was in good condition and a third person was treated for minor abrasions and was scheduled to be released from the hospital Wednesday afternoon, police said.

-Justin Rockhold rushed to campus to pick up his son, who is a ninth-grader at the school.
+A fourth person was hurt but did not require treatment at a hospital.
+Three of the four injured were students, according to police.

-"It was one of those deals where, you know, I'm prior military so active situations are not unaccustomed to me, but obviously you don't want it for your kids," Rockhold said.
-"And that's the biggest thing.
-So as soon as I heard from him, I was texting him I just told him ... keep your head down, do not move, and stay put."
+Timberview serves about 1,900 students in the ninth through 12th grades.
+The sprawling complex opened in 2004.

-Eleventh-grader Gabrielle Mitchell was going about her regular schedule when the lockdown was announced.
+Eleventh-grader Gabrielle Mitchell was going about her regular schedule when the active shooter lockdown was announced.

 "I thought it was a drill because they're always talking about drills," she said.
 "But no, it wasn't a drill, so I just sat there."